abhishekkmr031/lazypython/README.md

 These are all the programs which i am writing while learning python.
-Some of them are based on concepts i learned and rest are i thought are useful.
+Some of them are based on concepts i learned and rest are i thought are usefull for me.